 The paper is organized as follows.
-In Sec.~\ref{sec:method-description} introduces the interferometric schemes considered in this paper.
-In Sec.~\ref{sec:losses-on-sc-state-wigner-func} we analyze how the Wigner function of the probe light is affected the optical losses.
+Section~\ref{sec:method-description} introduces the interferometric schemes considered in this paper.
+In Sec.~\ref{sec:losses-on-sc-state-wigner-func} we analyze how the Wigner function of the probe light is affected by the optical losses.
 In Sec.~\ref{sec:phot-stat} we calculate the photon-number statistics of the output optical state with account for the optical losses.
 In Sec.~\ref{sec:max-likelihood-est} we discuss the data processing procedure.
 In Sec.~\ref{sec:estimates}, we calculate the detection errors for a realistic implementation of our scheme.
-Finally, in Sec.~\ref{sec:discussion} we resume the results of the paper.
+Finally, in Sec.~\ref{sec:discussion} we conclude with the results of the paper.